| |

 We were told to arrive at 5:15 (depending on the daylight at different times of the year, it may be later) and although many people were streaming in, we got checked in and seated right away.

-We were greeted with fresh flower leis and mai tais, which made a great first impression.
-I’ve been to other luaus where you get a shell lei (or have to pay to upgrade to a flower lei) so this was a nice touch.
 It’s also worth mentioning that the mai tai (which had plenty of rum in it) was served in an actual glass (imagine!) with a pineapple slice and orchid on top.
 Every other luau I’ve been to in Hawaii (including some of the “best”) usually just hands you some sort of fruit punch in a tiny plastic cup so this set the stage for a nice evening.

 Next we were shown to our table.
 The tables are arranged in a tiered semi circle around the stage and everything overlooks the ocean.
 The bottom tiers feature traditional seating on cushions at low tables while the upper tiers have tables and chairs.
 You choose your seating category at the time of booking, but your spot within that category is assigned based on a first come first serve method (when you book) as I mentioned above.